-Your financial aid can be used for study abroad.
+Your financial aid can be used for education abroad.
 Stop by the GSC Financial Aid Office today to learn more about this option.

 The Fund for Education Abroad awards up to $10,000 to as many as 15 students each academic year.
 Like the Gilman, you need to be abroad for at least 4 weeks.

-If you are using a study abroad company such as ISA, check to see if they offer their own scholarships.
+If you are using an education abroad company such as ISA, check to see if they offer their own scholarships.
 For example, ISA offers several scholarships ranging from $1,000 to $2,000.

 Another cost-effective option to consider is the International Student Exchange Program.
 You can choose from over 120 sites in 35 countries.
 The only additional costs are travel, health insurance and incidental expenses.
 If you are in good academic standing with one year of college completed and a 2.75 GPA, then you are eligible.